jimenezjose/point_one_gps_driver/README.md

 This is a C++ ROS2 driver for [Point One Navigation](https://pointonenav.com) GPS / IMU Devices.

-> Less than 10cm location accuracy is accomplished by its [FusionEngine](https://pointonenav.com/fusionengine) software.
+> Less than 10cm location accuracy is accomplished by the Point One Navigation [FusionEngine](https://pointonenav.com/fusionengine) software.

 ### Getting Started